Argentine peso falls, stocks pare gains

 The MerVal .MERV index of leading stocks gained 0.29 percent, barely holding onto gains after jumping more than 4 percent in early trade.
 The index lost 23 percent over the past three sessions, unnerved by a surprise government plan to nationalize private pensions.

-Volume leader was Pampa Energia (PAM.BA: Cotización), which jumped more than 5 percent to 0.885 pesos per share after the firm offered to buy back about 4.6 percent of the firm's capital, or 70 million shares at 0.95 pesos each.
+Volume leader was Pampa Energia (PAM.BA), which jumped more than 5 percent to 0.885 pesos per share after the firm offered to buy back about 4.6 percent of the firm's capital, or 70 million shares at 0.95 pesos each.

 Stock in the company, which owns electrical power distribution and transmission firms, closed on Wednesday at 0.84 pesos each.